-Research Committee 1 (RC01) on armed forces and conflict resolution offered several panels relevant to military education at the 2018 conference in Toronto, Canada.
-The following papers and presentations are posted with permission of the authors.
+Research Committee 1 (RC01) on armed forces and conflict resolution offered several panels relevant to military education at the July 2018 conference in Toronto, Canada.

 Last, D. (2018) Introducing a Discussion of Professional Military Education.
 Notes for a Roundtable at the Canadian Forces College with members of ISA Research Committee 01.

 Last, D. (2018) Academic Support for PME: Notes from RC01 International Sociological Association.
 Toronto, ISA, 13-20 July 2018.
 Research Committee 1 (RC01) of the International Sociological Association addresses issues of armed forces and conflict resolution.
 This paper includes a summary of the papers presented at the July 2018 Conference in Toronto, and some of the issues addressed in a special meeting of researchers invited to the Canadian Forces College in Toronto.

 The following papers and presentations were made available at the conference.
 The numbers in the following entries refer to the numbers from the ISA-2018 program.
 You can find the full abstract in the paper above, or in the ISA conference programme.

 ANTON (45.7) Mihail, National Defense University, Romania and Eliza ANTON, Ministry of National Defence, Romania Conflict and Cyberspace: Challenges for Military Higher Education Institutions.

 BEN-ARI, Eyal (34.1), Kinneret Academic College, Kinneret Center, Israel.
 Between Academic Ornament, External Expert and Suspect Ally: Lessons from Research on the Israeli Military.